Nick1AA/Federated-Learning-in-Healthcare/README.md

 # Federated-Learning-in-Healthcare
 This repository compares the performance of FedAvg and FedMA on the CheXpert dataset.

 Necessary libraries can be extracted from environment.yml.
-Additionally scikit-learn, accimage, opencv and lapsolver have been installed
+Additionally scikit-learn, accimage, opencv, matplotlib and lapsolver have been installed